lstak/node-sharepoint/README.md

 # SharePoint client for Node.js
-This Node module provis a SharePoint client for Node.js applications.
+This Node module provides a SharePoint client for Node.js applications.
 This allows you to access SharePoint 2010 lists and items, using ListData.svc, an OData based REST API for SharePoint 2010.

 The current version is restricted to SharePoint Online, using claims based authentication.